gjlondon/import_madness/blog_post.md

 Abstractions really matter.
 In the [words](https://en.wikiquote.org/wiki/Alfred_North_Whitehead) of Alfred North Whitehead,

->> Civilization advances by extending the number of important operations which we can perform without thinking about them
+>> *Civilization advances by extending the number of important operations which we can perform without thinking about them*

 My "import sort" is certainly not a useful abstraction.
 But I hope that learning about it will lead you to some good ones!

 ## Note Bene

-In case it's not obvious, you should never actually do this in any code that you're intending to actually use for anything.
+In case it's not obvious, you should never actually use these techniques in any code that you're intending to actually use for anything.

-But the general idea of modifying Python source code at import time has at least one legitimate (if not necessary advisable) use case: **macros**.
+But the general idea of modifying Python source code at import time has at least one useful (if not necessary advisable) use case: **macros**.

 Python has a library called [macropy](https://github.com/lihaoyi/macropy) that implements Lisp-style syntactic macros in Python